 With your help, we were able to raise over $10,000 to help put an end to the backlog of rape kits!
 We thank you from the bottom of our hearts for your support!
 This is far more than we ever expected to raise and confirms our suspicions that you all are some of the most caring and warm people on this planet

-For the first quarter of 2017, we will be accepting donations in lieu of tips (Why we don’t accept tips anymore) and 5% of ALL revenue to the END THE BACKLOG initiative, a program of the Joyful Heart Foundation.
-Whether the revenue is from club sales, repairs, range time or beer, 5% will go to supporting this very worthy cause.
+For the first quarter of 2017, we accepted donations in lieu of tips (Why we don’t accept tips anymore) and 5% of ALL revenue to the END THE BACKLOG initiative, a program of the Joyful Heart Foundation.
+Whether the revenue is from club sales, repairs, range time or beer, 5% went to supporting this very worthy cause.

 When the team at Eagle Club Indoor Golf sat down to choose a non-profit, we made the decision to support one that A) benefits people outside the normal golf population, and B) one where we, as a small business in the golf industry, could make a real impact.
 There were several that fit these parameters, so as we weighed the merits of each, we got into some heavy discussions.
 When we dug deeper into END THE BACKLOG and its mission, we realized being a part of this would be helping to address the issues of gender inequality and of our society’s rape culture.
 With this in mind, we made the unanimous decision to support END THE BACKLOG, and do what we can to help raise awareness.